jtpio/jammer/README.md

 It is written in Javascript so it focuses on **web based** games.

-It is designed for games involving multiple players playing simultaneously on the same screen.
+It is designed for games with multiple players playing simultaneously on the same screen.

 ## Install
 Install node.js, then: